Thornridge High School

 Thornridge High School is a public four-year high school located in Dolton, Illinois, a suburb about 20 miles south of Chicago.
 The school is part of Thornton Township High School District 205.
 Thornridge High School first opened to the public in 1960 after completing construction of the current building.
 It serves the cities/villages of Dolton, Harvey, South Holland, Phoenix, Burnham, Calumet City, and Markham.

 Academics

 As of 2024, total student attendance is 85%.
 The graduation rate is 79.8%.
-Thornridge was ranked a commendable school according to the US News & World Report.
+Thornridge was ranked a commendable school according to the U.S. News & World Report.

 Demographics

 96% of students at Thornridge are African American, 3% are Hispanic, and 0.4% are White.
 The gender makeup is 47.5% male and 52.5% female.
 77% of students were eligible for the Free Lunch Program.

 Activities

 Thornridge is known for its success in the performing arts and competitive public speaking.
 The following teams have placed in the top four of their respective state championship competitions sponsored by the IHSA.